This statement explains how AITD collects, uses, discloses and protects this information

 AITD collects information from members to enable us to fulfill our business commitments to you as members of the Association.
 These may include:

 - Collection of contact details to facilitate management of your membership and the distribution of information to you.

-- The information distributed may include the AITD Journal, Training Profiles Member Directory, information on AITD events and activities, membership renewal notices, or details of other AITD products or services.
+- The information distributed may include Training and Development magazine, Training Profiles Member Directory, information on AITD events and activities, membership renewal notices, or details of other AITD products or services.